Bell Island (Newfoundland and Labrador): Facilities

 In Wabana there is a fire station as well as a police station of the Royal Canadian Mounted Police.
 There is also an office of the Royal Canadian Legion, the veterans organization of the Canadian Armed Forces.
-Wabana also houses the island's post office.
+Wabana also houses the island's post office, a supermarket, a gas station, and several convenience stores.
+The Bell Island Public Building was established in 1942 and currently houses the public library and child protection offices.

 The municipality also houses two Bell Island schools, St. Augustine's Elementary School and St. Michael's Regional High School.
 Children can therefore attend both primary and secondary education locally.
 Until the end of the 20th century, there was also a school where students could receive a vocational education.
 The former school building is now named the "Wabana Complex" and houses the town council.

 Since 1965, Wabana has also houses a small hospital, the Dr. Walter Templeman Health Care Centre.
-This health care facility (also known as the Bell Island Primary Health-care Clinic) is overseen by the Health Authority Eastern Health.
-The hospital function has been reduced due to the decline in the population, so that it is now more like a outpatient clinic.
+This health care facility (also known as the Bell Island Primary Health-care Clinic) is overseen by the province's Health Authority, NL Health Services.
+The hospital function has been reduced due to the decline in the population, so that it is now more like an outpatient clinic.

 There are three church buildings on Bell Island for the Christian residents.
-Specifically the Anglican Church of St. Cyprian and St. Mary, the Catholic St. Michael's Church and the Jackson United Church of the Protestant United Church of Canada (which was formerly a methodistic church).
+Specifically the Anglican Church of St. Cyprian and St. Mary, the Catholic St. Michael's Church and the Jackson United Church of the Protestant United Church of Canada (which was formerly a Methodistic church).
 Historically, other Christian denominations also had a place of worship there.